indiqusdocs/apiculus/docs/Subscribers/Compute/LinuxInstances/ConfiguringAlerts.md

 ## Adding an Alert

 To create or add alerts, click the **Create Alert** button.
-The Create Alert window opens.
+The following window appears:.

 ![Configuring Alerts on Linux Instances](img/alertt.png)

-The various fields of the Create Alert screen are as follows:
+To create an alert, provide the following details:

-- **Name** - You can define the name for your alert.
+- **Name** - Provide the name for your alert.
-- **Choose Parameter** - This option will allow you to define what parameter needs to be monitored to trigger the alert email.
+- **Choose Parameter** - This option allows you to define what parameter needs to be monitored to trigger the alert email.
 Apiculus Cloud supports CPU, RAM, Disk, 1-min Load Average, 5-min Load Average, 15-min Load Average parameters.
 - **Trigger when** - This set of options lets you define whether to trigger above or below a custom value.
 - **Reading duration** - This option lets you define the breach window, that is, the duration for which the breach must be consistent to trigger the alert email.
-- **Add Recipients** - You can add recipients from the dropdown.
+- **Add Recipients** - This option lets you add recipients from the dropdown.

 ## Configuring Recipients

-This section list and display all the email IDs already configured for the alerts.
 You can delete the existing email IDs and add other email IDs by following these steps:

 1. Click on the **Manage Recipients**.
 2. Click on **+ Add Recipients**.
 3. Select the recipients from the dropdown.
-4. Click on the **Update** button, and update the recipient's list.
+4. Click the **Update** button.

 ![Configuring Alerts on Linux Instances](img/managealert.png)

 :::note
-All the recipients configured will receive all the setup alerts.
-If no email ID is configured or added, then no email will be sent for the already configured alerts.
+All the recipients will receive all the setup alerts.
+If no email ID is  added, no email will be sent for the already configured alerts.
 :::